 Figure 1.
 Diagram showing C–O double and C–C triple bond stretches and the resulting change in the dipole moment.

 Table 1.
 Table showing some characteristic IR frequencies of covalent bonds present in organic molecules.

 Figure 2.
+IR spectrum of a Hantzsch ester.

+Figure 3.
 Diagram showing the possible identities of the unknown.